Transponders Required for Racing

 - Qualifying procedures are similar to Practice

-- At the scales, weight will be enforced, width may be checked, and your tires will be marked.
+- At the scales, minimum weight for your class will be enforced, width may be checked, and your tires will be marked.
 You must use this same set of tires for all further racing.
 Violations for any of these are grounds for Disqualification.

 - No one is allowed to come to the scales unless approved by the race official running the scales.
 No one may pass anything over the fence.

 - You will also need to go through Tech – follow the instructions of the race official running the scales.
 Failure to go through Tech will result in disqualification for that session.
 Fuel is always checked, and random levels of engine tech may done.
 Take direction from the official at the scales, but typically all go through tech after qualifying, and only the top finishers go through tech for Heats and Mains.

 - Heat / Race procedures

 - Review the sheet on the board (the large track map just outside the front of the “A” grid) to find your starting position.

 - For CW configurations, Pole and odd numbers line up to the right (on-track this will be the inside going through turn 1)